mostofashakib/Friday/README.md

 ## What is Friday?

 **Friday** is a full-stack AI mock interview simulator.
-It conducts adaptive behavioral interviews entirely through voice — Friday speaks questions aloud, listens to your answers, grades every response in real time, and gives specific coaching feedback.
+It conducts adaptive behavioral interviews entirely through voice — Friday speaks questions aloud, listens to your answers, grades every response in real time, and gives specific coaching feedback at the end.
 Under the hood, five specialized AI agents collaborate via a LangGraph pipeline to keep the session coherent and calibrated to your level.

-**Stack:** Anthropic Claude · LangGraph · FastAPI · Next.js · Supabase · OpenAI Whisper · OpenAI TTS
+**Default stack:** Ollama (local LLM) · ElevenLabs TTS/STT · LangGraph · FastAPI · Next.js · Supabase

 ---